kwokcb/ShadingLanguageX/docs/mxslc++/LanguageSpecification.md

   </dotproduct>
   <output name="out" type="float" nodename="node3" />
 </nodegraph>
 <randomcolor name="node1" type="color3" />
 <multiply name="node2" type="color3">
   <input name="in1" type="color3" nodename="node1" />
   <input name="in2" type="float" nodegraph="NG_viewing_angle" />
 </multiply>
 <standard_surface name="node3" type="surfaceshader">
   <input name="base_color" type="color3" nodename="node2" />
 </standard_surface>
 ```

-Parameterless functions are pure functions, i.e., they are deterministic and cannot have any side effects, as such they
-cannot access nonlocal variables like regular functions.
-They can call other functions (parameterless or not), given
-that those functions also do not access nonlocal variables.
-Otherwise, they behave just like regular functions; they share the
-same modifiers and can be declared as `inline` or `default`, can be declared as a class method, can contain `global` variables, can be templated, etc.

 ### Example